qmk/qmk_firmware/keyboards/bastardkb/charybdis/3x5/keymaps/via/readme.md

 This layout supports RGB matrix.
 However, due to space constraints on the MCU, only a limited number of effect can be enabled at once.
 Look at the `config.h` file and enable your favorite effect.

-This layout also supports Via/Vial.
+This layout also supports VIA.

 ## Customizing the keymap